JacksonAllan/CC/api_reference.md

   * `float_dec( int precision )`

-    Causes subsequent floating point arguments to be formatted as decimal floating point numbers.
+    Causes subsequent floating-point arguments to be formatted as decimal floating-point numbers.
-    `precision` specifies number of decimal places to include.
+    `precision` specifies the number of decimal places to include.

   * `float_hex( int precision )`

-    Causes subsequent floating point arguments to be formatted as hexadecimal floating point numbers.
+    Causes subsequent floating-point arguments to be formatted as hexadecimal floating-point numbers.
-    `precision` specifies number of decimal places to include.
+    `precision` specifies the number of decimal places to include.

   * `float_sci( int precision )`

-    Causes subsequent floating point arguments to be formatted using scientific notation.
+    Causes subsequent floating-point arguments to be formatted using scientific notation.
-    `precision` specifies number of decimal places to include.
+    `precision` specifies the number of decimal places to include.

   * `float_shortest( int significant_digits )`

-    Causes subsequent floating point arguments to be formatted as decimal floating point numbers or using scientific notation, depending on which representation is shorter.
+    Causes subsequent floating-point arguments to be formatted as decimal floating-point numbers or using scientific notation, depending on which representation is shorter.
-    `significant_digits` specifies maximum number of significant digits to include.
+    `significant_digits` specifies the maximum number of significant digits to include.

   Arguments are type-promoted as follows:
     * `bool`, `unsigned char`, `unsigned short`, `unsigned int`, `unsigned long` -> `unsigned long long`.